 The spatial prior model is discussed in Section 2.1.
 Section 2.2 briefly reviews spatial DPs and demonstrates how their use provides foundation for the modeling approach presented in Section 2.1.
-Section 2.3 discusses how to include different types of covariate information.
-Lastly, Section 2.4 develops a nonparametric spatio-temporal modeling framework.
+Section 2.3 develops a nonparametric spatio-temporal modeling framework.